Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 A. Origins and Intent

-Zakat is one of the Five Pillars of Islam, a compulsory redistribution of wealth intended to prevent concentration and exploitation.
+Zakat is one of the Five Pillars of Islam, a compulsory redistribution of wealth intended to prevent hoarding and exploitation.
 The Qur’an identifies specific recipients — the poor, the indebted, the traveller, those working to collect zakat, and others in need (Qur’an 9:60).
-It is not an optional act of generosity but a binding duty, designed to ensure that resources circulate within society and that justice is enacted in material form.
+It is not an optional act of generosity but a binding duty, ensuring that resources circulate within society and that justice is enacted in material form.

 Sadaqah, by contrast, is voluntary almsgiving.
 It extends the principle of zakat beyond obligation, encouraging Muslims to give freely and regularly.
-Like zakat, sadaqah is rooted in the understanding that wealth is ultimately God’s trust and must be shared to protect community wellbeing.
-Both practices resist the individualism of wealth-hoarding and instead affirm interdependence: that one person’s survival is bound to the survival of others.
+Like zakat, sadaqah treats wealth as God’s trust and requires Muslims to share it to protect community wellbeing.
+Both practices reject the individualism of wealth-hoarding and affirm interdependence, recognising that one person’s survival depends on everyone else’s.

 B. Co-optation by States

-In many Muslim-majority countries today, the radical potential of zakat and sadaqah has been bureaucratised and captured by the state.
-Zakat bureaus and state-run charities turn what was meant as a community obligation into a centralised project managed from above.
+In many Muslim-majority countries today, the state has bureaucratised and captured the radical potential of zakat and sadaqah.
+Zakat bureaus and state-run charities turn a community obligation into a centralised project they manage from above.
 These institutions often operate less as engines of redistribution and more as prestige projects for regimes, used to burnish their legitimacy at home and abroad.

-Instead of empowering people experiencing poverty, zakat funds are frequently channelled into large-scale infrastructure or symbolic projects designed to demonstrate state benevolence.
-Elites launder wealth through zakat institutions, fulfilling the letter of obligation while betraying its spirit.
-Recipients are stratified into hierarchies, with some deemed more “deserving” than others.
-This mirrors the same logic that plagues humanitarian aid: a hierarchy of grief in which lives are valued differently depending on political convenience.
-In some contexts, this stratification echoes fascist logics—disciplining who may receive compassion, while excluding or stigmatising others.
+In practice, instead of empowering people experiencing poverty, the state frequently channels zakat funds into large-scale infrastructure or symbolic projects designed to showcase state benevolence.
+Moreover, elites launder wealth through zakat institutions, fulfilling the letter of obligation while betraying its spirit.
+As such, recipients are stratified into hierarchies, with some deemed more “deserving” than others.
+In effect, this mirrors the logic that plagues humanitarian aid: a hierarchy of grief in which the value of lives depends on political convenience.
+Notably, in some contexts, this stratification echoes fascist logics, disciplining who may receive compassion while excluding or stigmatising others.

-This co-optation reduces zakat and sadaqah from tools of justice into spectacles of piety.
-The act of giving becomes an instrument of control: a way for states to demonstrate power, secure loyalty, and reinforce economic hierarchies rather than dismantle them.
+Consequently, this co-optation reduces zakat and sadaqah from tools of justice into spectacles of piety.
+In turn, the act of giving becomes an instrument of control, a way for states to display power, secure loyalty, and reinforce economic hierarchies rather than dismantle them.

 C. Hollowing Out of Spirit

-Recipients of zakat are forced into categories, their dignity reduced to eligibility criteria.
-The obligation that was once lived in daily acts of redistribution is transformed into a distant, centralised transaction.
+State institutions force zakat recipients into categories and reduce their dignity to eligibility criteria.
+They turn a daily obligation of redistribution into a distant, centralised transaction.
 As with international aid, the process often cultivates dependency rather than empowerment, replacing trust and solidarity with suspicion and competition.
 Communities learn to see one another not as co-survivors but as claimants contending for limited resources.

 This transformation undermines the radical ethic embedded in Islam: that wealth is never private property alone, but always bound by the claims of others.
-When zakat is bureaucratised, it ceases to embody this ethic.
+When institutions bureaucratise zakat, it no longer embodies its ethic.
 It becomes another form of institutional control, hollow in substance and compromised in purpose.

 D. Grassroots Contrast

-Against this backdrop, grassroots mutual aid embodies the original intent of zakat and sadaqah more faithfully than many state institutions.
+Inside this hollowed-out system, grassroots mutual aid embodies the original intent of zakat and sadaqah more faithfully than many state institutions.
 Informal networks of giving, neighbourhood collections, and digital campaigns in the Threads mutual aid community continue the tradition of redistribution as survival.

 When Palestinians crowdfund to evacuate families from Gaza, or Sudanese hubs deliver food directly to displaced communities, or Congolese organisers sustain families amidst war and extraction, they enact the true spirit of sadaqah and zakat.
 These acts are not charity but collective obligation: a refusal to abandon one another in the face of structural violence.